jersla22/ib-webapp-template-express-hbs-mysql-materialize/README.md

   ```
   This should automatically restart the server upon changes to your files.
 Manually restart by typing `rs` in the Terminal; stop with `Ctrl-C`

+> See "The sample files" section at the bottom; these give an idea of how you might add new data-driven routes to the app.
+You can alter or delete the sample files whenever you want.

 ## How was this built?

+If you're curious how this template was built, read on.
+Otherwise, just take the template and go!

 ### Basic configuration
 The app's skeleton structure was generated with: